go-micro/cli/README.md

 ### Docker BuildKit

-[Docker BuildKit](11) is a new container build engine that provides new useful freatures, such as the ability to cache specific directories across builds.
+[Docker BuildKit](11) is a new container build engine that provides new useful features, such as the ability to cache specific directories across builds.
 This can prevent Go from having to re-download modules every build.

 To create a new service with the BuildKit engine pass the `--buildkit` flag to